tlwilliams895/curriculum-docs/src/guide/style.rst

    Capitalize the first letter of every word except articles, coordinating conjunctions, and prepositions of three letters or fewer.
-There’s one exception: Any word that is the first word in the headline or the last word should be capitalized, regardless of its part of speech.
+There's one exception: Any word that is the first word in the headline or the last word should be capitalized, regardless of its part of speech.